eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/02_policies.md

 #### Scenario 2

-Partner 1 wants to create an Access Policy that Partner 2 can receive the Contract Offer if the BPN is matching but a Contract Agreement should only be created if Partner 2 is identified as a Dismantler (owns the " DismantlerCredential").
+Partner 1 wants to create an Access Policy so that Partner 2 can receive the Contract Offer if its BPN matches.
+However, a Contract Agreement should only be created if Partner 2 is an active member of the Catena-X dataspace and has signed the `DataExchangeGovernance` Framework Agreement for the intended usage purpose.
+Therefore, Partner 2 will receive the Contract Offer regardless of its membership status.
+The membership, framework agreement and the usage purpose are only checked at the time of contract negotiation.

 ##### Partner 1 - Access Policy Example (Scenario 2)